-In addition to mid-term progress reports, students/parents/guardians will receive computerized quarterly report cards listing the grade for each subject taken during a designated term.
+Students/parents/guardians will receive report cards listing the grade for each subject taken during a designated trimester.
 This will include the academic subjects.
 Students also will receive a grade for the specialist classes.
 Students who participate in band or orchestra will also be graded.